psholtz/MIT-6.087/Section-2/exercise2-04.md

 Bitwise AND of these values yields simply 2.

-Taking the logical AND of 2 and z=1 yields 1.
+Taking the logical AND of 2 and z = 1 yields 1.

 Hence the expression reduces to: